RCD safety switch tripping | RCD Faults

-1. Find out what power / lights are affected.
-Check the switchboard to ensure that it is actually the RCD that has tripped and not a circuit breaker ~ Refer to the photos at the bottom of the page that explains the difference between an RCD and circuit breaker).
+1. Find out what power outlets / lights are affected.
+Check the switchboard to ensure that it is actually the RCD that has tripped and not a circuit breaker ~ Refer to the photos at the bottom of the page that explains the difference between an RCD and circuit breaker.

 2. UNPLUG ALL affected appliances from socket outlets and if lights are affected by the RCD tripping off, turn off all light switches as well.

 Once that is done, turn on the RCD by firmly pushing the switch up.
 You might have to flick it on, off and on again to reset it properly.
 Also check that the test button is not stuck in as it will prevent the RCD from resetting.

 4. If power and lights appear to be on, go about restoring by ‘plugging in and turning on’ to see if it there was any particular appliance or light that was tripping your RCD.

 Additional information: Check your switchboard.
 The RCD switch should be in the up position.
 Check to make sure it is in fact an RCD and not just a circuit breaker which simply acts like a fuse.
 (Circuit Breakers can look the same but an RCD safety switch will have a test button located on the front usually with a ‘T’ symbol on it).